NICI AG

 NICI or NICI GmbH is the name of a German toy factory based in Altenkunstadt in the north Bavarian region of Upper Franconia.
 The company was founded in 1986, and produces plush toys, stationery, figurines, greeting cards, pillows, water bottles, magnets, and other merchandise.
 Lots of their products are collectibles for children, with series of matching plush characters and school accessories.
 NICI produced Goleo, the mascot of the 2006 FIFA World Cup.

+In the United States, NICI products were imported by Enesco.